Micha Scott

 Executive & Artistic Director

 Micha Scott has performed on stages around the world as a 13-year senior member of the renowned Garth Fagan Dance.
-Ms. Scott was a teacher at the Garth Fagan Dance School in Rochester, NY, and has taught master classes and workshops for the company worldwide.
+She was a teacher at the Garth Fagan Dance School in Rochester, NY, and has taught master classes and workshops for the company worldwide.
 While in the company she performed leading roles in many of Mr. Fagan’s works, including ‘From Before’, ‘Collage For Romie’, 'Transition/Translation' and the seminal collaboration with trumpeter / composer Wynton Marsalis, ‘Griot New York’.
 She has been featured in Essence, Time Magazine, and Dance Magazine, and as a soloist in the PBS televised series Dance In America.
+In the fall of 2024 she will return to the Fagan stage as a guest soloist during their NYC season at the Joyce Theater.

-Ms. Scott currently lives in Santa Cruz, CA and is deeply involved in the dance community there.
-She is Artistic Director at Tannery World Dance & Cultural Center (since 2011), resident choreographer at Mountain School (since 2008), she is a lead teacher in Tandy Beal’s in-school residency dance program ArtSmart (since 2016). and a dance instructor at Dancenter (since 2008).
-Over the past 11 years she has also taught at Motion Pacific, Steps, No Limits, International Academy of Dance, Kirby School, Mount Madonna School, Monterey High School, Seaside High School, Cabrillo College, and has held the position of lecturer in dance at Santa Clara University (2009, 2011, 2013, 2015), the University of California at Santa Cruz (2012), and at the State University of New York at Brockport (2000).
-She has showcased her choreography in a family show titled ‘MICHA SCOTT DANCES’ and is Artistic Director of Empire Dance Company.
-Ms. Scott serves on the Black Health Matters Initiative Advisory Board, the Grants Committee for the Arts Council Santa Cruz.
+Micha currently lives in Santa Cruz, CA and is deeply involved in the dance community there.
+She is Executive (since 2021) and Artistic (since 2011) Director at Tannery World Dance and Cultural Center, and has been a dance instructor at Dancenter since 2008.
+Over the past 16 years she has also taught at Mountain Elementary School, Motion Pacific, Steps, No Limits, International Academy of Dance, Kirby School, Mount Madonna, Monterey High School, Seaside High School, Cabrillo College, and throughout Monterey County as lead teacher with the Tandy Beal Dance Around the World Program.
+Ms Scott has held the position of lecturer in dance at Santa Clara University (2009, 2011, 2013, 2015), the University of California at Santa Cruz (2012), and at the State University of New York at Brockport (2000).
+Ms. Scott serves on the Black Health Matters Initiative Advisory Board, and on the Grants Committee for the Arts Council Santa Cruz County and the California Arts Council.

 photo by Devi Pride